AbhinavMadahar/abhinavmadahar.github.io/src/blog/resume-internship.md

+---
-btitle(Writing a Resume to Get an Internship, 2018 April 11)
+title: Writing a Resume to Get an Internship
+date: 2018 April 11
+---

 <p>This summer, I'm going to intern at Johnson &amp; Johnson as a medical
 devices data scientist.
 I'm also a freshman who has never been able to get a